axibase/atsd/administration/user-authentication.md

 ### Local Accounts

-When using **Local** authentication, ATSD stores the hashcode of the user password in the underlying HBase database.
+When using **Local** authentication, the database stores the hashcode of the user password in the underlying HBase database.

 The user identity is verified if the hashcode of the submitted password matches the stored hashcode for the specified username.